 In general, diets high in fat are best for preventing overtraining, but don’t skimp on the protein or carbs.
 When in doubt, all food is good food.
 Mocko is famous for courting Costco as a sponsor because his grocery bills are so high.

 Training hard is a risk.
 But it’s a risk that many runners have mastered in the past.
 You can too, whether you are running 100 miles a week or building mileage in scale with your personal goals.

 Sometimes, you need to touch the stove to realize that it’s hot.
 In breaking down conversations with athletes training at their limit, a few “hot-stove” warning signs jump out that could be precursors to OTS.
-Take heed if any of these signals lasts more than a
+Take heed if any of these signals lasts more than a few days.

 Five OTS Warning Signals

 1. Abnormal difficulty walking up stairs or running up hills.

 OTS combines deteriorating physical and neurological systems in a way that can cause feelings of weakness and pain.
 If you find yourself struggling unusually on hills and stairs, consider backing off training.

 2. Disrupted sleep cycles, or legs that involuntarily clench at night.

 Cortisol is a stress hormone that is usually high when an athlete’s stress exceeds his or her ability to adapt.
 Because cortisol plays a role in sleep cycles, too much of it can lead to difficulty falling asleep or waking up.
 Anecdotal evidence ties OTS with involuntary leg spasm at night.